 It is believed that South Australia, which will be receiving the bulk of naval shipbuilding contracts, will lack the numbers necessary to complete their projects and may well call upon skilled WA workers.
 In addition, it is possible that shipbuilding projects will be divided into large-blocks (or even super-blocks), which can be sub-contracted interstate.
 WA needs to follow the progress of these projects and be ready to bid for the work, forming alliances where necessary.

 The Dialogue was a promising start to what is hoped will be an ongoing series of meetings bringing together the State’s best and brightest to discuss issues of importance to WA’s future.
-WA DEFENCE REVIEW said it would be giving thought to holding a meeting in Canberra, or bringing key Canberra based people to meetings in WA.
+WA DEFENCE REVIEW said that in future it would be giving thought to holding a meeting in Canberra, or bringing key Canberra based people to meetings in WA.